PX4/DriverFramework/README.md

 ```

-This would create a virtual /dev/gyro0 node that was acquired using:
+The init() call would create a virtual /dev/gyro0 node.
+A second driver also regsitering with
+GYRO_BASE_PATH would create a virtual /dev/gyro1 node.

+A handle to the device can be acquired using:

 ```
+myGyro.init();
+...
 DevMgr::getHandle("/dev/gyro0", h);
 ```